 The Burnt Chef Project, a non-profit social enterprise, is dedicated to supporting hospitality workers.
 They provide tools, services, and training to help workers manage stress, burnout, and other mental health challenges.
 Their Burnt Chef Journal Podcast is also a popular resource, offering stories of hope and resilience.

 “I’ve been working closely within the hospitality industry for around 9 years and have seen first-hand the struggles of mental health issues within the trade with both clients and friends.
-Margins are slim and with an increased focus on saving money both employers and employees feel the effect of this on their mental health.” – Kris Hall, Founder.
+Margins are slim, and with an increased focus on saving money, both employers and employees feel the effect of this on their mental health.” – Kris Hall, Founder.

 Best mental health podcasts